callme-pantera/CSL-Prototype/documentation/README.md

 <br>

-### OPNsense VM Installation and Configuration
+### Firewall VM Installation and Configuration

 After the successful **NAT** configuration for *vmbr2*, I started the VM and proceeded with the OPNsense installation.
 Unfortunately, after starting the VM, it crashed with an error stating that the *vmbr2* bridge does not exist.
 I verified this, and indeed, the bridge was missing because the section for *vmbr2* was completely absent from the `/etc/network/interfaces` file.
 I had to manually add the configuration and reload the network.
-If you want to know how I did it, you can read through the troubleshooting process [here]() or in the troubleshooting folder at the top.
+If you want to know how I did it, you can read through the troubleshooting process [here](/troubleshooting/TS-vmbr2-missing.md) or in the troubleshooting folder at the top.

 <br>